FominP/DataProjects/README.md

 # EN

 ### PostgradAcceptance
-Task: To study the data on admission to graduate school, calculate your own rating, and build graphs for editing in Figma.
+Task: To study the data on admission to graduate school, calculate rating, and build graphs for editing in Figma.

 Libraries: `pandas`, `matplotlib`, `plotly`